 The programme comprises:

-- Technical, procedural, communication and networking support from a dedicated support team in Lviv, as well as technical assistance from the EC’s Joint Research Centre (JRC) in Europe.
+- Technical, procedural, communication and networking support from a dedicated support team

 The Covenant of Mayors Demonstration Projects initiative is designed to provide inspiration to municipalities across the EaP region.
 The municipalities that obtain funding not only carry out energy efficiency interventions in their towns and cities, but actively share their experiences with others, including the costs and benefits involved, the challenges they meet, and what municipalities should consider when trying to make their cities more financially and environmentally sustainable.

 Municipalities in all countries in the region - Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine – were invited to submit project proposals through 2 Calls for Proposals, launched in 2014 and 2018 respectively.
 A total of 31 projects, many involving a partnership with civil society organizations, were selected: 17 in Ukraine, 4 in Moldova, 5 in Belarus, 3 in Armenia and 2 in Georgia.
 The projects encompass a variety of different energy efficiency interventions, involving a range of technologies, some of which we describe here.